vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 A module is generally imported with
 ```
-include {<process-name>} from 'path/to/modules/script.nf'
+include {<process-name>} from './path/to/modules/script.nf'
 ```
 with `<process-name>` the name of the process defined in the `script.nf`.
-The origin of the module defined by a relative path must start with `./`, alternatively use `launchDir` to use the absolute path.
+The origin of the module defined by a relative path must start with `./`, alternatively use `projectDir` to use the absolute path.
 Navigate to the modules folder and find a script called `fastqc.nf`.
 This script consists of a process and a workflow.
 This module can be imported into our pipeline script (main workflow) like this:

 ```
-include {fastqc} from 'path/to/modules/fastqc.nf'
+include {fastqc} from './modules/fastqc.nf'
 ```

 This doesn't overcome the problem that we can only use a process once.
 However, when including a module component it’s possible to specify a name alias.
 This allows the inclusion and the invocation of the same component multiple times in your script using different names.
 For example:
 ```
-include { fastqc as fastqc_raw; fastqc as fastqc_trim } from "${launchDir}/modules/fastqc"
+include { fastqc as fastqc_raw; fastqc as fastqc_trim } from "${projectDir}/modules/fastqc"
 ```
 Now we're ready to use a process, defined in a module, multiple times in a workflow.

 Investigate & run the script `modules.nf` which contains the following code snippet
 ```
 ...
-include { fastqc as fastqc_raw; fastqc as fastqc_trim } from "${launchDir}/../../modules/fastqc"
+include { fastqc as fastqc_raw; fastqc as fastqc_trim } from "${projectDir}/../../modules/fastqc"
-include { trimmomatic } from "${launchDir}/../../modules/trimmomatic"
+include { trimmomatic } from "${projectDir}/../../modules/trimmomatic"

 // Running a workflow with the defined processes here.
 workflow {